Dental Assisting

 Private dental offices in a variety of specialties, hospital clinics, public health, education, sales, research.

-You must be a high school graduate, or have a GED.
-Since the admissions to this program is competitive, your application will be reviewed and points will be assigned for pre-requisite coursework in high school and/or previous college based on the grades you earned.
-You will need to refer to the current Dental Assisting Information Packet document for more specific information regarding this process.
+You must be a high school graduate or have a GED.
+Since admission to this program is competitive, your application will be reviewed and points will be assigned for pre-requisite coursework in high school and/or previous college based on the grades you earned.
+You will need to refer to the current Dental Assisting Admission Packet document, linked above under the "Admission Information" section for more specific information regarding this process.

 Specific Program Costs